valancej/documentation/_basic/getting-started/ssh-access.md

 When you start a SSH Debug session we will clone the repository and set up all environment variables that you defined and that we set by default.

-Your application itself is cloned into a directory named `clone`, and you will want to `cd` into this directory to run your debug commands.
+Your application itself is cloned into a directory named `$HOME/clone`, and you will want to `cd` into this directory to run your debug commands.

 **Note** that we do not run any setup or test commands when preparing a machine for an SSH debug session.
 This gives you a clean machine so you can fully test and debug your application on Codeship.
 The SSH session is completely separate from any builds run before.